ERoydev/rocket-taskify/backend/ai_prompts.md

         // Build the Rocket instance with the mocked database let rocket = rocket(db);
 I want to check in my test case my db when i have created new task for example but how to approach such testing.
 When u give me code snippets dont give me side code please

+I need to implement business logic for priority i work with unix-timestamp.
+I have function that take now timestamp in the moment of function call() and there i will have passed argument with task.due_time.
+Guide me how to structure my priority system meaning if its very close i will have priority String that will be Imediate or something like that.
+Then if its more longer it will be High then Medium then Low.
+I need this time system to structure the logic